jhpyle/docassemble/_docs/functions.md

 If you want to override the default function, use `'*'` as the language.
 This will be used if no language-specific function exists.

+If you want to create a new language function that does not already exist in **docassemble**, you can use the `language_function_constructor()` function from `docassemble.base.functions`.

+{% highlight python %}
+import docassemble.base.functions

+__all__ = ['closing']

+closing = docassemble.base.functions.language_function_constructor('closing')

+def closing_default(indiv, **kwargs):
+    return "Goodbye, " + indiv.name.first + "!"

+def closing_fr(indiv, **kwargs):
+    return "Au revoir, " + indiv.name.first + "."

+docassemble.base.functions.update_language_function('*', 'closing', closing_default)
+docassemble.base.functions.update_language_function('fr', 'closing', closing_fr)
+{% endhighlight %}

+When writing a language function, do not use named keyword parameters.
+Instead, using `**kwargs` so that the function accepts any combination of keyword parameters.
+This is necessary because language functions can be called with an optional parameter `language`, which forces the use of a language other than the default language.
+It is also helpful so that other developers can extend your language function.
+For example, suppose someone wants to add a Japanese version of `closing()`, but in Japanese there are formal and informal ways of saying goodbye.
+In interviews, the developer will want to write things like `closing(client, formal=False)` or `closing(judge, formal=True)` to use these different forms.
+The developer would create a module that imports your module.
+Then they would write a function called `closing_ja` and call `docassemble.base.functions.update_language_function('ja', 'closing', closing_ja)`.
+Unless `**kwargs` is used, the keyword parameter `formal` would trigger an error when used outside of a Japanese context.

-Updates to language functions are not [thread-safe]; they have a server-wide effect.
+Note that updates to language functions are not [thread-safe]; they have a server-wide effect.
 The best practice for calling `update_language_function()` is to call it in main body of a module.
 The code will be run once, when the server starts.

-Listed below are some of the language functions that can be customized.
+Listed below are some of the existing language functions that can be customized.

 ## <a name="capitalize"></a>capitalize()